FailAcademy/learning/wdp-vancouver/_slides/week-03/02-gulp.md

 1. Introduce and install Gulp
 2. Set up Gulp in your project
 3. Create named tasks
-4. Add more Gulp tasks to our projects!
+4. Add ESLint to our project

 ---
 template: inverse